Aluminum Titanate Sprue Bushing for Low Pressure Aluminum Casting Machines

 Aluminum titanate sprue bushings are typically engineered around each casting line layout.
 Custom production follows customer drawings, samples, or defined process parameters while maintaining Al₂TiO₅ material performance.

-1. Geometry & dimensions
+Geometry & Dimensions

 • Inner diameter and outer diameter of the sprue section